substrate-system/drag-drop/README.md

 ```

 ### Functions
-A single function, `dragDrop`.
+A single function, `dragDrop`, that takes an element, a listener, an an options object.

-Can pass in a third argument with `showHiddenFiles`, which if `true` will callback with all files, including ones that start with `.`.
-Defaults to `false`.
+The third argument has a property `showHiddenFiles`, which if `true` will callback with all files, including ones that start with `.`.
+By default is `false`.

 #### `dragDrop`
 ```ts